pchapin/clac/C++-Style.md

           { return ( a > b ) ? a : b; }

-+ The `else` of a conditional statement and `catch` clauses of exception handlers shall be the first non-white space character of a line (no preceeding '}').
++ The `else` of a conditional statement and `catch` clauses of exception handlers shall be the first non-white space character of a line (no preceding '}').

       try {
           if( a < b ) {